spesenti/SWIM/cran-comments.md

 ## Resubmission
-Included the reference in the description field of DESCRIPTION.
+Amended the reference in the description field of DESCRIPTION.

 ## Test environments
 * ubuntu (on travis-ci)